DatDraggy/coinhive-teamspeak/README.md

    `mysql -u username -p coinhive_teamspeak < /path/to/file/coinhive_teamspeak.sql`

 3. Go to [coinhive.com](https://coinhive.com) and create an account.
-4. After loging in, click "settings" in the top right corner.
+4. After logging in, click "settings" in the top right corner.
 5. Select "Sites & API Keys"
 6. Create a new site and copy your Secret Key (private) to config.php
 7. Copy Site Key to miner.html on line 113